Vico Sotto: 2019

-2019 campaign platform

-During the campaign, Sotto indicated that his top priority would be healthcare in Pasig as an anti-poverty measure.
-Despite the numerous health facilities in Pasig, he stressed the importance of adequately supplied medicine.

-Another priority area for Sotto was housing.
-He assured the public that every family living in Pasig would eventually own their own house and promised that informal settlers would not be forced to leave their homes until primary services and livelihood could be assured at the selected relocation site.

-As part of his platform on education, Sotto pledged to make scholarships more accessible to Pasig residents by simplifying the requirements in the application process.
-Among the requirements he singled out for removal was the requirement that parents submit copies of their voter's registration documents while applying for Pasig scholarships.
-To prepare for the upcoming school opening under the 'new normal,' Mayor Sotto was able to raise P1.2 billion to provide tablets and laptops to its public school students in elementary, junior and senior high school, and their teachers.
+Sotto sought the mayoralty of Pasig in the 2019 Pasig local elections.
+He campaigned on a platform he referred to as the "Big V" (Big Five) Agenda, which promotes universal healthcare, housing programs, education, public consultation, and anti-corruption efforts.
+During the campaign, Sotto indicated healthcare as his top priority and called for an adequate supply of medicine in the city's public health facilities.
+For housing, Sotto promised every family residing in Pasig would be able to own a house and assured the rights of informal settlers would be respected.
+Sotto also pledged to ease scholarship application processes for Pasig residents through simplifying requirements.
+Sotto also indicated that his administration's anti-corruption drive would begin with the establishment of a "Government Efficiency and Anti-Corruption Commission," the establishment of a Pasig anti-corruption hotline, and assurance that a non-governmental organization or civil society organization would watch over each of the city government's bidding processes.

 In response to the management style of the previous administration, Sotto also promised that all city government decisions would undergo a public consultation process.
 He also promised transparency in government projects, from planning to implementation, to monitoring and evaluation.
 More specific initiatives proposed by Sotto under this agenda item include public officials appointing members on local special bodies, and forming sectoral councils in areas such as transport and environmental protection, tasked with developing legislation in those areas.

-Sotto also indicated that his administration's anti-corruption drive would begin with the establishment of a "Government Efficiency and Anti-Corruption Commission," the establishment of a Pasig anti-corruption hotline, and assurance that a non-governmental organization or civil society organization would watch over each of the city government's bidding processes.

 A key strategy Sotto pledged to use to achieve his five-point campaign platform was data-driven governance.
 On the campaign trail, he stated that one of the roots of poor public service in Pasig was the culture of "palakasan," in which citizens exerted themselves to gain the favor of public officials to access services.
 Sotto's proposed solution to this problem was to ensure that decisions on the provision and prioritization of services would be based on data, rather than the political will or whims of officials.

-2019 electoral victory

-Vico Sotto defeated incumbent mayor Robert Eusebio in the 2019 Pasig local elections, ending the 27-year rule of the Eusebio family over the Pasig mayoralty.
-He was sworn into office on June 30, 2019.
+Sotto went on to defeat incumbent mayor Bobby Eusebio, ending the 27-year rule of the Eusebio family over the Pasig mayoralty.